kjdev/nginx-keyval/README.md

 Context: http
 ```

-Creates a new $variable whose value is looked up by the key
+Creates a new `$variable` whose value is looked up by the `key`
 in the key-value database.

-The database is stored in a shared memory zone specified by the zone parameter.
+The database is stored in a shared memory or in the Redis zone specified
+by the zone parameter.

 ```
 Syntax: keyval_zone zone=name:size;